shahab3476/PySpark-Examples/README.md

-# Spark-Examples
+# PySpark-Examples

-A few examples of using Spark
+A few examples of using PySpark:

-RDD and dataframe and transformations that can be done using them.
+(1) RDD and dataframe and transformations that can be done using them.

-Using the MLLib to train and test a neural network.
+(2) Using the MLLib to train and test a neural network.
+(3) Using the MLLib to train and test the same dataset as (2) with linear regression